sjpierce/CHOPStudy/README.md

 status](https://www.r-pkg.org/badges/version/CHOPStudy.png)](https://CRAN.R-project.org/package=CHOPStudy)
 <!-- badges: end -->

-This package is a research compendium for a study examining the incidence of bandemia in canine patients undergoing chemotherapy treatment.
+This package (Pierce, 2025) is a research compendium for a study examining the incidence of bandemia in canine patients undergoing chemotherapy treatment.
 The research team is led by Dr. Alison Masyr (PI) at Michigan State University.

 ## Assumptions